 Area COVID-19 vaccination sites

-All Missourians ages 12 and older (Pfizer vaccine) or 18 and older (Moderna or Johnson & Johnson) are eligible to receive COVID vaccines without charge.
-During the last two weeks of late June, vaccinations are being given as follows:
+All Missourians ages 12 and older (Pfizer vaccine) or 18 and older (Moderna or Johnson & Johnson vaccines) are eligible to receive COVID vaccines without charge.
+Vaccinations are being offered as follows:

 Truman Medical Centers/University Health: 7900 Lee’s Summit Road, Kansas City, and 2211 Charlotte St., Kansas City.
 Vaccinations are being given at both locations, Monday through Friday from 7 a.m. to 3:20 p.m.